marczz/mzlinux_pages/network/social_networks.md

 services such as channels, blogging or micro-bloging, status mesage, media sharing, and more.

-Some private source social networks like Twitter or {{< iref "Facebook" >}} don't care about communicating with software from an other source, and even try to forbid it.
+Some private source social networks like Twitter or {{< iref "#facebook" "Facebook" >}}
+don't care about communicating with software from an other source, and even try to forbid it.

 But open source software may communicate, but to do so they need either a common protocol or a bridge.